 Using a browser extension can be beneficial as well because you just go into the browser toolbar and you’ll find the extension itself, which is AMP Validator.
 This gives you colorful icons on each page that you visit to show you whether or not that particular page is optimized properly for AMP.

 You’ll be able to check the number of errors, and you can do all of the pages at the same time because you get to transfer from one page to the next and get continuous updates about what the pages are doing as far as validation.
 With the NPM Package for CI, you can put an integration process right into the coding for your website, and you’re going to get a whole lot better validation procedure than you would in some of the other ways.

-It’s built right into the system, which is definitely going to help you get the results that you’re looking for and it’s going to help you continue to schedule updates and monitoring of the AMP version of your website to make sure it’s always validating and nothing you do changes it over time.
+It’s built right into the system, which is definitely going to help you get the results that you’re looking for and it’s going to help you continue to schedule updates and monitoring of the AMP version of your website to make sure it’s always validating and nothing you do change it over time.

-Using the Command Line tool is another way that you can create a high quality validation sequence for your website.
-You want to make sure that you understand how to use command prompt before you do this because that’s how it works but you’re overall going to have a good quality review of your content by just installing npm install –g amphtml-validator directly into the command prompt.
+Using the Command Line tool is another way that you can create a high-quality validation sequence for your website.
+You want to make sure that you understand how to use command prompt before you do this because that’s how it works but your overall going to have a good quality review of your content by just installing npm install –g amphtml-validator directly into the command prompt.
 It will pull up everything you need to know and will make sure that your website validates with plenty of information listed right there in the same format.

 No matter what, you’re going to find that your website is getting more traffic when it’s optimized to be mobile friendly.
 An AMP website may take you a lot more time and effort, but it’s definitely going to be worth it in the end when you see all of the things that it can do for you.
 You want a website that people are going to enjoy and that isn’t going to have a high bounce rate.
 Optimization for AMP is definitely going to help you with that and a lot faster than anything else.